Resource Estimation for VQE on Small Molecules: Impact of Fermion Mappings and Hamiltonian Reductions: Introduction

 Further work has focused on quantifying and reducing the dominant runtime overheads associated with measurement, optimization, and Hamiltonian evaluation.
 Robust amplitude-estimation-based measurement protocols have been shown to reduce the shot complexity of VQE energy estimation by one to two orders of magnitude compared with standard sampling strategies, though they remain impractically demanding for many chemical systems~\cite{Johnson2022}.
 Parallel efforts have produced resource-estimation tools, such as QREChem, which analyze logical gate counts for Trotterized QPE and provide baselines for molecules ranging from $10^{7}$ to $10^{15}$ $T$ gates, illustrating the enormous gap between NISQ and FASQ requirements~\cite{Otten2023}.
+The measurement overhead associated with evaluating the expectation value of the Hamiltonian in VQE represents a well-recognised practical bottleneck~\cite{Wecker2015, Gonthier2022}.
+The number of required measurement circuits scales with the number of unique Pauli strings in the Hamiltonian, and achieving chemically meaningful precision requires large numbers of circuit repetitions, a cost that grows with system size.
 Reviews on quantum-chemistry measurement strategies for VQE and QPE~\cite{Patel2025}, as well as practical hardware studies evaluating UCCSD versus hardware-efficient ansätze on IBM Quantum hardware~\cite{Belaloui2025}, further highlight that measurement grouping, symmetry exploitation, and noise-robust ansatz choices are essential for molecule simulations on QC hardware.
 More broadly, recent assessments of quantum advantage in computational chemistry~\cite{Hans2025} and perspectives on 25 to 100 logical-qubit early FASQ devices~\cite{Alexeev2025} suggest that quantum chemistry will remain a leading candidate for early utility, but only with careful co-design of resource-aware algorithms and chemically relevant problem instances.
 Together, these works establish resource estimation not only as a forecasting tool but also as a design principle, central to evaluating the realistic prospects of QC simulations for small-molecule electronic structure calculations.